 # PR Gating Overview

-Aikido CI gating allows you to scan feature branches for issues before they reach production.
+Aikido CI gating scans feature branches before they reach production.
+It helps you block newly introduced issues and see which existing issues a branch solves.
 It covers open-source dependencies (SCA), IaC, Secrets, SAST, malware, license risks and code quality issues.

 ## Overview